Oral Cavity Cancer

 Oral cavity cancer is a disease in which malignant (cancer) cells form in the tissues of the mouth.
 Most tumors in the oral cavity are benign (not cancer).
 The most common type of oral cavity cancer in adults, squamous cell carcinoma (cancer of the thin, flat cells lining the mouth), is very rare in children.
 Malignant tumors in children include lymphomas and sarcomas.

 Oral cavity cancer may cause any of the following signs and symptoms.
-Check with your child's doctor if you see any of the following problems in your child:
+Check with your child's doctor if your child has any of the following:

 - A sore in the mouth that does not heal.

 - A lump or thickening in the oral cavity.

 - A white or red patch on the gums, tongue, or lining of the mouth.

 - Bleeding, pain, or numbness in the mouth.

 Other conditions that are not oral cavity cancer may cause these same signs and symptoms.

 Tests to diagnose and stage oral cavity cancer may include the following: